gearbot/GearBot/web/src/docs/guides/infractions.md

 !inf search 3
 ```

-Show the last 25 infractions related to a user (so either as mod, user, or where the id is part of the reason):
+Show the last 25 infractions related to a user (so either as mod, user, or where the ID is part of the reason):
 ```
 !inf search 106354106196570112
 ```